taataa/tapspace/README.md

 # taaspace.js<sup>3.0.0</sup>

 A JavaScript library for zoomable web user interface layouts.
 Great for experimental UI concepts such as photo album browsers and graph-based UIs.
+Provides infinite space where you can scale, rotate, and translate HTML elements.
+To support any types of HTML elements such as iframes, Canvas, SVG, and WebGL, we position and render elements using pure CSS3 and DOM.

 ![taaspace.js Logo](docs/taaspace-logo-128.png?raw=true)

 ## Example apps